Skip to main content

 • Dance.

 The primary purpose of art schools is to encourage students to pursue their interest in arts through preparatory learning programmes that help them build and develop their skills and inclinations.
-They also aim at training students who wish to follow a career path in theatre, dance or visual arts, without lagging behind in general education, if they finally choose another scientific or vocational sector.
+They also aim at training students who wish to follow a career path in theatre, dance or visual arts, without falling behind in general education, if they finally choose another scientific or vocational sector.

 In addition to general education subjects, art schools deliver courses for all the above 3 study fields.

-Taught times for art schools have been extended and they amount to 40 hours a week (ministerial decision 154132/Δ2/29-11-2021).
+Curricula for art schools have been extended and they amount to 40 hours a week (Ministerial Decision 154132/Δ2/29-11-2021).

-Ecclesiastical schools
+Model Ecclesiastical schools

 1. acquire a complete educational contex , knowledge and understanding of the Orthodox Christianity as an ecclesiastical and cultural tradition as well as its place and mission in modern-day world,